anandangalig/message-board/README.md

 # Message-board

+1. ember new message-board in desktop
+2. ember g model question, then add the properties including the 1-to-many
+3. ember g model answer, then do the same
+4. ember install emberfire
+5. created new project on Firebase, then added the apiKey and other URL's to environment.js
+6. created questions.json and uploaded it to Firebase

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.